Yuerino/obfuscator-pass/README.md

 libraries and tools will be located in `/usr/local/opt/llvm/`. -->

 ## Installing LLVM 15 on Ubuntu
-On Ubuntu Focal Fossa, you can install modern LLVMfrom the official [repository](http://apt.llvm.org/):
+On Ubuntu Focal Fossa, you can install modern LLVM from the official [repository](http://apt.llvm.org/):

 ```bash